 CT stands for Computerised Tomography and is a diagnostic technique in which the combined use of a computer and x-rays passed through the body at different angles produces cross-sectional images of tissues.

-Both scanners undertake a heavy workload with examinations being carried out Monday – Friday 8.30am – 5.00pm plus some evening sessions are undertaken across both sites.
-Each scanner is also available 24 hours per day, seven days per week for emergencies.
+Each scanner is available 24 hours per day, seven days per week for emergencies.

-Patients undergoing body scans generally need to drink a volume of contrast agent prior to their examination.
-This may be an aniseed-flavoured radio-opaque substance, or water, that can take up to an hour to reach the entire digestive system.
+Some patients undergoing scans of the bowel may need to drink a volume of contrast agent prior to their examination.
+This may be an aniseed-flavoured radio-opaque substance.

 Any body area can be scanned using CT although the most common examinations are: